VNP012/Research-Paper-Parser/README.md

+#Note: The first eight files listed above represent the core scripts and resources required to run the project.
+All other files in the repository (e.g., log files, outputs, auxiliary folders) are supplementary artifacts and not essential for immediate use.
 # Research-Paper-Parser
 HPC cluster based parser for parsing Semantic Scholar research paper using filters, including keywords, dates etc.
 This project provides a scalable tool for retrieving academic research papers from the Semantic Scholar API, designed to run on both local systems and HPC environments such as SDSC Expanse.